ChemGuy88/cpi/notes01.md

 ==================================================

 **Note that the STRING site cited is version 7, and version 10 is available.**
+# Purpose

+This document is just me putting my thoughts down to paper to better understand the datasets.
+I hope this helps someone else, too.

+# Contents

+1. The Protein Dictionary
+2. The Species Dictionary
+3. The Chemicals Dictionary

+## 1. The protein Dictionary

 According to the Readme from STITCH (http://stitch1.embl.de/download/README), the protein dictionary can be found in another database, STRING.
 The file is `protein.aliases.v7.1.txt`.
 Its first two lines are: